Evidence review

 The mechanism behind muscle-growth peptides is real: GH secretagogues reliably raise growth hormone and IGF-1, and IGF-1 genuinely participates in muscle repair.
 What's missing is the only thing that matters — a single human trial showing these peptides add muscle or strength in healthy, trained people.
 Every time the question was tested rigorously, from GHRH(1-29) to MK-677 to growth hormone itself plus resistance training, the biomarker moved and the muscle did not.
 Layered on top of that evidence gap are three hard facts: these peptides are unapproved research chemicals, they are WADA-banned in tested sport, and the grey-market supply is unreliable.

 The honest position is neither "these build muscle" nor "they do nothing."
 It is this: the biomarker bump is real, the proven muscle benefit is absent, and the risks are not.
 If you want muscle, the levers that actually work are training, protein, and creatine.
-If you're weighing peptides for recovery rather than raw growth, see our evidence-ranked guide to the best recovery peptides — read honestly, with the same surrogate-marker skepticism applied here.
+And if you're cross-shopping peptides against SARMs for muscle, see our honest peptides vs SARMs comparison — different receptors entirely, with SARMs carrying documented hormone and organ risk.
+If you're weighing peptides for recovery rather than raw growth, see our evidence ranking of the best peptides for recovery and healing — read honestly, with the same surrogate-marker skepticism applied here — and our guide to vetted recovery peptide providers.

 Frequently asked questions